-+12 I'm posting a #bookcovers and #firstsentences series on Instagram of fiction and nonfiction from my bookcase.
-The posts have brought back many pleasant memories of dusty books I haven't read in years.
-And the other day I posted one of my favourite tear jerkers to Instagram, Tuesdays with Morrie by Mitch Albom (1997).
+12+ I post a #bookcovers and #firstsentences homage series on Instagram (as @tallandtrueweb) featuring fiction and nonfiction from my bookcase.
+Sharing the posts has brought back many fond memories of dusty books I haven't read in years.
+And I recently shared a favourite tear-jerker, Tuesdays with Morrie by Mitch Albom.

-I wrote about Tuesdays with Morrie in an earlier blog post, The Last Book That Made You Cry (August 2017).
-In it, I commented how I read the book while being "Mr Mom" for my then toddler son.
-At the time I worked as a consultant from a home office and planned to catch up on project work during my son’s morning and afternoon naps.
+As I wrote in an earlier blog post, The Last Book That Made You Cry (August 2017), I read Tuesdays with Morrie while being "Mr Mom" for my then-toddler son.
+At the time, I had a home-based software consultancy, and the plan was to catch up on project work during his morning and afternoon naps.

 However, my son's morning naps stopped happening, and he wouldn't settle for his afternoon nap unless I pushed him around the block in his pram.
 And then I couldn't get the pram back in the house without waking him!

-In the end, I gave up trying to squeeze in work in the afternoons and instead pushed his pram to a local park and enjoyed an hour or so reading.
-And it was during this period I discovered Tuesdays With Morrie.
-As Albom comments in the first sentences of his book:
+Eventually, I gave up trying to squeeze in work in the afternoons and instead pushed my sleeping son in his pram to a local park and enjoyed an hour or so of reading.
+And it was during this period I discovered Tuesdays with Morrie.

 The last class of my old professor's life took place once a week in his house, by a window in the study where he could watch a small hibiscus plant shed its pink leaves.
 The class met on Tuesdays.
 It began after breakfast.
 The subject was the Meaning of Life.
 It was taught from experience.